 - The focus should be the therapeutic and clinical learning from the speaker’s presentation (and not a traditional ‘review’ of the event) so that a therapist reading the blog who has not attended the event can feel that they can learn a number of key lessons about an issue or clinical practice from reading the blog.

 - Please take a look at some of the blogs on the BTP website to give you an idea of what we’re after.
 Good examples are the blog on Michael Soth’s workshop on rupture and repair; Linda Cundy’s workshop on technology; and Anna Motz’s workshop on Self-Harm.
+Articles do not have to be over-complicated.
+The best ones have a series of mini-headings (perhaps 8 to 10 at most) with a paragraph or two of text underneath that talks to the mini-heading.

 - The use of personal examples and reflections should be kept to a minimum when blog writing.
 The focus of the blog should be on the theoretical and clinical practice issues of the topic in hand, using the workshop material as part of the research for the written piece.
 You are encouraged to do some other research around the topic in addition.
 Google is great for this!